fabacab/fetlife-aslsearch/README.markdown

 FetLife recently began automatically banning accounts that they suspect use unapproved tools (like this script) to make your FetLife experience more of what you want it to be.
 The good news is that if you email the FetLife carebears you might be able to convince them to reactivate your account.
 It's important that you insist you were not using any unapproved tools (like this script) to increase your chances of getting your account reactivated.

-The latest version of this script includes an "Online search speed: Wait X seconds per page" option that lets you control how quickly your search proceeds; the higher you set this value, the safer your account, but the slower your searches will be.
+The latest version of this script includes an "Online search speed: Wait X seconds per page" option that lets you control how quickly your search proceeds.
+The higher (more stealthy) you set this value, the safer your account, but the slower your searches will be.
 Future versions of this script will prioritize search speed while remaining stealth to keep your account active.

 ## Change log

+* Version 0.3.10
+    * Improved user interface.
+        * Detailed help for search options is now available as in-page pop-ups.
+        * The "Online search speed" option is now presented as a slider.
 * Version 0.3.9
     * New option to control online search speed.
 FetLife has begun banning accounts that use this script if the search speed is too fast.
 Setting the "Online search speed" value higher will cause your searches to be slower, but is less likely to trigger FetLife's auto-ban.
     * Enable all F-like search options.